-Do I look alright?
+Do I look all right?
 Do I have the right friends?
 Am I using my time in life effectively enough?
 Siblings Hanna and Jonas are circling around their self-realization.
 They live in different countries and have little contact.

 Jonas lives in Berlin and is frustrated because, as a photo designer, he is only asked for cheap advertising campaigns.
 Hanna has been living in Lisbon for two years, wants to become an artist, but feels cramped by her boyfriend.